finalLy134/car-controls/README.md

 - Adds turning off/on the vehicle's interior lights
 - Allowing the player the move between seats in vehicle
 - Adds signal lights functionality using the arrow keys ←↑→
-- Disables GTA5 default vehicle related HUD
+- Disables GTA5 default HUDs

 Requirements:
 - None 😊